BelenJM/supeRbaits/README.md

 **3. Genomic dataset to use as a reference (database)**

 The genomic information available from the species of interest that you want to use as a reference for the designed baits.
 This reference database should be in FASTA format.
-See more information about the FASTA format here (www.ncbi.nlm.nih.gov/BLAST/fasta.shtml).
+See more information about the FASTA format [here](www.ncbi.nlm.nih.gov/BLAST/fasta.shtml).
 For each entry, the FASTA format consists of at least two lines: one introduced by “>” and followed by a string (with the name of that chromosome, contig or piece of sequence of DNA), and the following lines containing the genomic sequence (‘ATTTCAGGGTATGG’).
 Hence forth, each individual entity in a database file is called a “sequence”.

 <img src="vignettes/fasta_example.jpg" align="center" width="400" />